PoisotLab/ms_straight_lines/manuscript.md

-In +@fig:MAPnormal, we show that the predictions made by the normal approximation (panel B) are similar to those made by the beta distribution parameterized with the maximum _a posteriori_ values of $\mu$ and $\phi$ (panel A), although the later can undershoot the constraint on the minimum number of links.
-This undershooting, however, will not influence any actual z-scores, since no food webs have fewer than S-1 links and therefore no z-scores so low can ever be observed.
+In +@fig:MAPnormal, we show that the predictions made by the normal approximation (panel B) are similar to those made by the beta distribution parameterized with the maximum _a posteriori_ values of $\mu$ and $\phi$ (panel A), although the former can undershoot the constraint on the minimum number of links.
+This undershooting, however, will not influence any actual z-scores, since no food webs have fewer than $S-1$ links and therefore no z-scores so low can ever be observed.

-![**The shifted beta-binomial distribution can be approximated by a normal distribution.** The number of links is plotted as a function of species richness obtained from A) the maximum _a posteriori_ estimates of the flexible link model and B) its normal approximation.
-In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.](figures/betabinmap_normal_links.png){#fig:MAPnormal}
+![**The shifted beta-binomial distribution can be approximated by a normal distribution.** The number of links is plotted as a function of species richness obtained from A) the maximum _a posteriori_ estimates of the flexible links model and B) its normal approximation.
+In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
+The minimal $S-1$ and maximal $S^2$ numbers of links are plotted in each panel (thinner and bolder black lines, respectively)](figures/betabinmap_normal_links.png){#fig:MAPnormal}

 ### We should see many different Network-Area Relationships